What should I do if I am stopped?

 How do I calculate my speeding ticket?

 The initial 10MPH over the speed limit is assessed a $50.00 fine.
 In other words, there is a flat fee for the first 10MPH over the limit.
 Each MPH above the initial 10MPH is then calculated at $10.00 per MPH thereafter.
-In addition to the fines established relative to the speed traveled, there is a $50.00 assessment applied to the fine schedule which goes to a Head Injury Fund established by the state.
+In addition to the fines established relative to the speed traveled, there is a $50.00 assessment applied to the fine schedule which goes to a Head Injury Fund established by the state and a $5 surcharge.

 Example: 46MPH in a 30MPH zone = 16MPH over the speed limit